pachterlab/CP_2023/README.md

 1) **notebooks**
   Quantitative distortion/Picasso analysis notebooks from which Figures were generated for each dataset used.

+    - DataDownloadsAndPreprocessing:

-    - DataDownloadsAndPreprocessing: <i>Code downloaded and pre-processing data matrices</i>
+            Code for downloading and pre-processing data matrices

+    - jaccardDistort:

-    - jaccardDistort: <i>Code for Jaccard distance calculations across datasets (including Picasso embeddings)</i>
+            Code for Jaccard distance calculations across datasets (including Picasso embeddings)

+    - cellRankAnalysis:

-    - cellRankAnalysis: <i>All analysis for cell type neighbor ranking analysis and MNIST analysis</i>
+            All analysis for cell type neighbor ranking analysis and MNIST analysis

+    - equidAnalysis:

-    - equidAnalysis: <i>Code for all equidistant cell analysis and visualizations</i>
+            Code for all equidistant cell analysis and visualizations

+    - uteroMixingAnalysis:

-    - uteroMixingAnalysis: <i>Code for all mixing analysis of the Ex/In-Utero datasets</i>
+            Code for all mixing analysis of the Ex/In-Utero datasets

+    - scanoCompMixingAnalysis:

-    - scanoCompMixingAnalysis: <i>Code for all mixing analysis of MNN and Scanorama integrated data</i>
+            Code for all mixing analysis of MNN and Scanorama integrated data

+    - umapTransformAnalysis:

-    - umapTransformAnalysis: <i>Code for UMAP transformation on unseen data</i>
+            Code for UMAP transformation on unseen data

+    - celltypePredMCML:

-    - celltypePredMCML: <i>Code for cell type label prediction (including for MCML embeddings)</i>
+            Code for cell type label prediction (including for MCML embeddings)

+    - densityAnalysis:

-    - densityAnalysis:  <i>Code for all density-based analysis</i>
+            Code for all density-based analysis

+    - trajInference:

-    - trajInference: <i>Code for all trajectory analysis (Velocyto)</i>
+            Code for all trajectory analysis (Velocyto)

+    - swissRoll:

-    - swissRoll: <i>Code for Swiss roll manifold embedding analysis</i>
+            Code for Swiss roll manifold embedding analysis

+    - picassoAnalysis:

-    - picassoAnalysis: <i>All inter- and intra- distance correlation analyses for Picasso embeddings</i>
+            All inter- and intra-distance correlation analyses for Picasso embeddings

-    - bMCML: i>All bMCML analysis</i>
+    - bMCML:

+            All bMCML analysis